sakano/tjs-vscode/README.md

 Now ".tags" file is created in your directory and you can use [ctagsx](https://marketplace.visualstudio.com/items?itemName=jtanx.ctagsx) features.

 ## Settings
+### tjs.ctagsRunOnSave
+If it is true, ctags index file is automatically recreated when tjs file is saved.
+It is false by default.

 ### tjs.ctagsFilePath
 Ctags index file name.
 It is ".tags" by default.